 Fr Peter McVerry was one of the organisers of the march and recently said that the figure for homelessness is closer to 15,000 than the often reported 10,000 and that figure was going to increase.
 He added that the channeling of €2m per day via HAP payments to private landlords instead of building public housing was not sustainable.

-During election 2020, John Lyon’s raised the following housing demands:
+During election 2020, John Lyons stood for the following measures to solve Ireland’s housing crisis: